NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/acceptance.md

 - Found in PENDING status before the letters are accepted by you
 - **Trigger conditions:**
   - Structural validation failures (e.g., invalid PDF, missing metadata)
-  - Policy violations (e.g., prohibited templates, invalid addresses).
+  - Policy violations (e.g., prohibited templates, invalid addresses)

 **Endpoints:**

-- PATCH /letters/{id}/ to update the status of the letter
+- PATCH /letters/{id} to update the status of the letter
 - POST /letters for bulk status updates
 - GET /letters/{id} to verify that the status updated